In-Tone/In-Tone/README.md

 If you've followed the naming convention above, this command will cause the issue on waffle to move from the `backlog` to the `in progress` section.

-(NOTE: You should be able to complete an autocomplete if your branch name is unique (if you have other existing branches on your machine that begin `db-audio` you may have to hit `tab` a few times before you find the branch you want).)
+(NOTE: You should be able to use autocomplete if your branch name is unique (if you have other existing branches on your machine that begin `db-audio` you may have to hit `tab` a few times before you find the branch you want).)

 Add and commit frequently.
 Please use an informative commit message.